 Humidity: Relative humidity around 40% is ideal.
 Indoor humidity can plummet in winter, so it's a good idea to increase the humidity for your tropical houseplants.

 Temperature: Normal room temperatures 65-75°F/18-24°C. Rubber plant will tolerate a minimum of 50°F/10°C in winter.
 Protect Ficus elastica from blasts of hot or cold air from heat/AC vents, doors and windows.
 It doesn't like sudden temperature swings, which may cause its leaves to fall off.

 Soil: Peat moss-based potting mix.

-Fertilizer: Feed once a month spring through summer with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed once a month spring through summer with a balanced water-soluble fertilizer.

 Propagation: Take stem cuttings in spring.
 To keep its sticky, white sap from forming a cap on the base of the cutting, place the tip in water for 30 minutes.
 Remove from the water and dip only the cut surface in rooting hormone.
 Then insert it into moist potting mix to root.